What will Inauguration Day look like amid a pandemic?

-Over the next nine weeks, President-elect Joe Biden is expected to launch a Presidential Inaugural Committee that will work with a Congressional committee and local partners to rise to a moment defined by competing political and public health needs.
+Nine weeks away from the 59th presidential inauguration, officials are under pressure to stage an event that will begin to heal a nation bruised by its deep partisan divides.
+But they are also operating under the constraints of a health crisis that has upended traditions dependent on massive gatherings and cross-country travel.
+The result is citywide preparation for a ceremony still shrouded in uncertainty as constituents clamor for tickets and the coronavirus continues to surge around them.

-Presidential inaugurations are planned by the Joint Congressional Committee on Inaugural Ceremonies (JCCIC) and a committee formed by the president-elect.
-While Biden has yet to announce his committee, the joint bipartisan committee and partnered District agencies have spent the better part of the year preparing for the formal launch regardless of the Election Day outcome.
-They say they are forging ahead with plans for in-person events on Jan.
-20 with the understanding that it is easier to scale down than scale up operations.
+Officials planning the inaugural ceremonies are forging ahead with plans for in-person events on Jan.
+20, with the understanding that it is easier to scale down than scale up operations.

-“The health and safety of our guests is a top priority,” the committee said in a statement.
+“The health and safety of our guests is a top priority,” the Joint Congressional Committee on Inaugural Ceremonies (JCCIC) said in a statement.
 “This includes the implementation of a layered approach in terms of health and safety measures.”

+The joint committee did not lay out what measures it will take against the coronavirus and said it is consulting with Congress’s Office of the Attending Physician and other partners on plans.

+Sen. Roy Blunt (R-Mo.), who chairs the JCCIC, estimated the crowds at the swearing-in ceremony and parade down Pennsylvania Avenue could be small by historic standards.
+The event in the past has drawn hundreds of thousands to more than a million to Washington.

 Washington-bound travelers finding higher airfares, hotel rates for Jan.
 20 presidential inauguration

-Officials have already taken steps to prepare for a swearing-in ceremony and a parade down Pennsylvania Avenue.
-Construction for the inaugural platform is underway outside of the Capitol, and the District has repaved Pennsylvania Avenue.
+The joint committee said guest lists and entertainment, including any plans for a concert at the Lincoln Memorial typical for first-term presidents, are still being determined.
+But officials have already taken steps to prepare for a swearing-in ceremony and a parade down Pennsylvania Avenue.
 The National Park Service, the agency that handles permitting for gatherings on federal property, has issued a permit for the construction of the inaugural facilities in Lafayette Square, which includes the reviewing stand where the president watches the parade and a media riser.

-But the makeup and scale of this year’s inauguration remains in flux.
-The committee did not lay out what measures it will take against the coronavirus and said it is consulting with the Office of the Attending Physician and other partners on plans.

-Sen. Roy Blunt (R-Mo.), who chairs the JCCIC, estimated the crowds at the swearing-in ceremony and infamous parade down Pennsylvania Avenue could be small by historic standards.
-The event in the past has drawn hundreds of thousands to more than a million to Washington.

-The committee also said guest lists and entertainment, including any plans for a concert at the Lincoln Memorial typical for first-term presidents, are still being determined.
+There has yet to be a formal announcement about tickets for January’s inauguration.
 In 2017, tickets were required to enter the Capitol grounds to view the swearing-in ceremony, with parts of the Mall open for those without tickets.
-There has yet to be a formal announcement about tickets for January’s inauguration.
-In 2017, the joint congressional committee released tickets in early January to members of the House of Representatives, who distributed them to their constituents.
+That year, the joint congressional committee released tickets in early January to members of the House of Representatives, who distributed them to their constituents.

 Some members of Congress who are already allowing their constituents to request tickets for the 2021 inauguration have made it clear in their submission forms that they cannot guarantee tickets, nor do they have available information about the plans for the ceremony given the state of the coronavirus pandemic.

-And the Walter E. Washington Convention Center, which for years has hosted inaugural balls, will be unavailable for festivities in January.
+The Walter E. Washington Convention Center, which for years has hosted inaugural balls, will be unavailable for festivities in January.
 It has been transformed into an emergency field hospital in preparation for a surge in coronavirus cases.

 The weather could also be an especially big wild card.
 In 1909 and 1985, inauguration ceremonies were forced inside by bad winter weather.
 That may not be an option this time, given the heightened risk of spreading the coronavirus indoors.